 Cargo ships sail from Colon and/or Portobello to various Colombian port towns.
 Yes, you can travel by cargo ship.

 Have you heard that there’s a ferry between Panama and Colombia?
 That was true for a short time.
 Ferry Xpress ran a car ferry between Colon and Cartagena, but service has been suspended.

-- Quick Speed boat – This is not for the queasy; the water can be very rough.
+This is not for the queasy; the water can be very rough.
 You fly to the border town of Puerto Obaldia, then take a 3-hour boat ride to Turbo, Colombia.
 Buses run from Turbo to both Medellin and Cartagena.
 The trip usually takes between 8 and 10 hours.